nikitamehata23/Friend-Finder/README.md

 ### Instructions

-1. Your survey should have 10 questions of your choosing.
+1. My survey  have 5 questions of your choosing.
 Each answer should be on a scale of 1 to 5 based on how much the user agrees or disagrees with a question.

 2. Your `server.js` file should require the basic npm packages we've used in class: `express`, `body-parser` and `path`.